 “It is the fatal power of the imagination working through unmitigated terror.” – Walter Cannon

-A work for children’s chorus for the Young People’s Chorus of NYC and the New Have Festival of Arts and Ideas, 2018
+A work for children’s chorus for the Young People’s Chorus of NYC and Yale International Choral Festival at New Haven’s International Festival of Arts & Ideas June 2018

 Composed by Paola Prestini, Libretto by Royce Vavrek

-“The Apathetic Children” is a concert work in four parts which follows the illness of a young Serbian refugee in Sweden who falls into a coma-like sleep when his family is slated for deportation, a syndrome known as uppgivenhetssyndrom, or “resignation syndrome.”
+“The Glass Box” is a concert work that follows the illness of a young Serbian refugee in Sweden who falls into a coma-like sleep when his family is slated for deportation, a syndrome known as uppgivenhetssyndrom, or “resignation syndrome.”
 Known only to occur in Sweden, the victims, called “de apatiska” (the apathetic) withdraw from the world, their minds and bodies giving up on life.
 The only cure is the reversal of the government’s immigration decision.

 In the first part, “Swedish,” the experience is viewed from the perspective of Pavle, a thirteen-year-old boy whose parents request for asylum is twice denied.
 Pavle, whose identity is entrenched in the Swedish culture stops speaking, eating, moving, finally resting in his bed like an invalid, his body unresponsive to any external stimuli.